*Trigger warning: sexual assault

 Happiness?
 You could easily pick it up from my mom’s tone of voice as she teased this one and sent that one to the corner shop.
 Sadness?
 Well, you are a lucky one, for sadness, in my family, is an emotion best dealt with in private.
 You will therefore probably never have to be confronted with it.
 If, however, on some rare occasions you find yourself having to face sadness, worry not!
 Your discomfort will be short-lived, as the person will undoubtedly quickly walk away to a more private space to deal with their emotions.

-I remember how terrified I was, a few months ago, when I witnessed my mom’s voice trailing as she talked about her cousin who passed.
+I remember how terrified I was, awhile back, when I witnessed my mom’s voice trailing as she talked about her cousin who passed.
 What to do or say, I did not know.
 “I am sorry for your loss”?
 To me, it did not feel like a ‘natural’ thing to say to one’s mother.
 Give her a hug?
 We only did that at airports, when reunited after being separated for long academic years.
 So what could I have possibly done?
 Anything, you say?
 At that particular moment how I wished I could wear being affectionate like a second skin.
 But my mind froze.
 My body froze.
 And I did just that: nothing; nothing but stare at her in horror, hoping she would pull herself together.
 I know…I am a disappointment of a human being.

 See, being confronted with extreme human emotions, especially love and grief, is something I have always dreaded.
 What do you do when someone starts crying in front of you?
 Do you hold them and tell them things will get better?
 Do you patiently wait for them to pull it together?
 Do you propose some tissue?